mdillemuth/weather-app/README.md

 - myWeather uses the OpenWeatherMap API - https://www.openweathermap.org/api

+## User Stories

+- As a user, when I open the app, I want to be receive the weather of my current location.

+- As a user, I can click the toggle unit button so that I can toggle between Fahrenheit and Celsius and understand the temperature

+- As a user, I want to change the location so that I can receive the weather of any location I choose

 ## Credits

-This application is largely based off of the WeatherJS project found in Brad Traversy's [Learn JavaScript from the Beginning](https://www.udemy.com/course/modern-javascript-from-the-beginning/), available on Udemy for purchase.
+This application was originally based off of the WeatherJS project found in Brad Traversy's [Learn JavaScript from the Beginning](https://www.udemy.com/course/modern-javascript-from-the-beginning/), available on Udemy for purchase.

 ## License